alevani/ant_war_simulation/REPORT.md

 **TODO: Give Latin name to ants that I am talking about**

-### 2.5.3 Leafcutter ants
+### 2.2.3 Leafcutter ants

 <img src="https://bloximages.chicago2.vip.townnews.com/tucson.com/content/tncms/assets/v3/editorial/6/f8/6f8ee49e-8721-53f0-acb4-1cecb5f4ed7a/57ed68f427660.image.jpg?resize=1200%2C856" alt="alt text" title="" style="zoom:37%;" />

 Leafcutter ants are tiny ants of about 47 species which can carry about 20 times their body-weight.
 If an average-sized human could do that, he would be able to pull up to 1400kg [13].
 As their name may imply, Leafcutter ants cut fragments of a leaf which they bring back to the nest to feed the fungus garden.
-The fungus garden is the main source of supplies for them and they take good care of it.
+The fungus garden is the main source of supply of the colony and they take good care of it.
 The fungus garden can generate chemicals to tell the ants if the fragments they brought back from the foraging are toxic or not.
 This collaboration between ants and fungus is called an ant-fungus mutualism.
 But the care of the fungus garden does not end here.
 Indeed, a category of worker is specialized in taking care of it and bring the toxic leaf and dead leaves to a waste heap.
 These waste transporters are the older, more dispensable leafcutter ants that ensure that the younger and more functional workers can work safely in the fungus garden.
 Once the waste is deposed in the waste heap, workers constantly organize the waste to help decomposition [15] [18]

 **Colony hierarchy**